hzeller/timg/man/timg.1.md

     the opposite of **-V**.

 **-w** &lt;*seconds*&gt;
-:   Wait time between images when multiple images are given on the command
+:   Wait time in seconds between images when multiple images are given on
-    line.
-Fractional values are allowed, so **-w3.1415** would wait approximately π seconds between images.
+    the command line.
+Fractional values are allowed.

 **-a**
 :   Switch off anti-aliasing.
 The images are scaled down to show on the